Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Problem Formulation

 where the first term ensures the data is described by $\boldsymbol{H}$ (as it implies there exists $\B{W}\in\mathbb{R}_{\geq 0}^{m\times k}$ such that $\B{X}=\B{WH}$ and each row of $\B{W}$ sums to one).
 The second term ensures that rows of $\boldsymbol{H}$ are in the convex hull of rows of $\B{X}$.
-As discussed earlier, the constraint (\ref{archa}) is too restrictive for most practical cases. \citet{javadi2019nonnegative} propose a relaxed version of (\ref{archa}), where among all the archetypes that contain the data with acceptable accuracy, they choose archetypes that are closest to the convex hull of data.
+As discussed earlier, the constraint (\ref{archa}) is too restrictive for most practical cases.
+Moreover, a general factorization of the form $\B{X}=\B{W}\B{H}$ is not unique due to multiplicative invariance.
+Therefore, to remove such ambiguity, offer some flexibility over the exact AA described above, \citet{javadi2019nonnegative} propose a relaxed version of (\ref{archa}) for the NMF problem.
+In this framework, among all the archetypes that contain the data with acceptable accuracy in their convex hull, they choose archetypes that are closest to the convex hull of data.
 We follow suit, but in addition, we impose a sparsity on $\B{H}$ via the constraint $\|\boldsymbol{H}\|_0\leq \ell$, where, $\ell$ is a budget on the number of nonzero entries.
-Specifically, for a pre-specified value of $\alpha$, we consider:
+Specifically, for a pre-specified value of $\alpha$, our proposed Sparse Archetypal Analysis (SAA) estimator considers:

 Above the constraint ``$D(\boldsymbol{X}_{i,.},\boldsymbol{H})^{1/2}\leq \alpha, i\in[m]$" restricts the data points (rows of $\boldsymbol{X}$) to be close to the convex hull of the rows of $\boldsymbol{H}$.
-We also constrain the archetypes (i.e., the right latent factors) to be sparse.
-Since there are multiple feasible solutions in problem \eqref{archl0noise}, the objective function chooses the archetypes closest to the convex hull of data points, therefore, making the problem more well-defined.
+The archetypes (i.e., the right latent factors) are constrained to be sparse.
+The objective function in problem~\eqref{archl0noise} chooses the archetypes closest to the convex hull of data points among all feasible solutions.
+This serves to regularize the solution. \begin{rmk} We note that by taking the value of $\alpha$ to be too small in problem~\eqref{archl0noise}, problem~\eqref{archl0noise} can become infeasible.
+However, as we show in Theorem~\ref{robustnessthm}, under our model setup it is always possible find a value of $\alpha$ such that problem~\eqref{archl0noise} is feasible. \end{rmk}